 Crossing Over a Bike Lane

 Bike lanes were created to allow cyclists freedom and safety.
 These are supposed to be dedicated areas for cyclists.
-Some drivers do not pay attention to these lanes and cross into them at will.
-This may lead to a serious accident.
+Some drivers do not pay attention to these protected bike lanes and cross into them at will.
+This may lead to a collision and multiple injured cyclists.

 Failure to Stop at a Sign